RonZhong2009/misc_tech_demo/HowJavascriptWorks.md

     callback hell=>Promises =>async/await

-websocket bases on long time tcp connection ?
+websocket is based on long time tcp connection ?
 # Why We need websocket ?Pros and cons